Webex Webhook Actions

 Step 2 - Handling incoming webhook messages

-You may have noticed that are webhook callback URL is http://collab-api-webhook.ciscolive.com:9006/api/v1/wbxt/events.
+You may have noticed that the webhook callback URL is http://collab-api-webhook.ciscolive.com:9006/api/v1/wbxt/events.
 This callback destination routes from Webex directly to your lab Flask web server.
 The webhooks will be routed to /events in this flaskr/api/v1/wbxt.py file, where this Namespace is configured.

+1. Find the wbxt_events_api class under the @api.route('/events') line in the file.
 The code has a few important steps:

 • Depending on the resource, you can call the respond_to_message() or respond_to_button_press() method.
 Otherwise, don't reply with any other data.